Police and Emergency Service Reforms

 In December 2022, the Independent Commission of Inquiry into Forensic DNA Testing in Queensland released its final report, making 123 recommendations for improvement in the processes for collecting, testing and analysing DNA in Queensland.
 The Government accepted all recommendations.

 Queensland Health’s Forensic Science Queensland is guiding the delivery of the recommendations.
-QPS is leading implementation of 14 recommendations and monitoring of these recommendations has been incorporated into the scope of the Police and Emergency Services Reform Program.
+QPS was responsible for implementing fourteen recommendations.
+Monitoring these recommendations was incorporated into the scope of the Police and Emergency Services Reform Program.

 Visit Queensland Health’s Reviews and Investigations to read more on the response to the Independent Commission of Inquiry into Forensic DNA Testing.